acend/cilium-basics-training/content/en/docs/08/_index.md

 kubectl -n kube-system rollout restart ds cilium
 ```

-Currently L7 policy enforcement and visibility is [not supported](https://github.com/cilium/cilium/issues/15462) with WireGuard, this is why we have to disable it.
+Currently, L7 policy enforcement and visibility is [not supported](https://github.com/cilium/cilium/issues/15462) with WireGuard, this is why we have to disable it.

 ### Verify encryption is working